The good

 -

-The plot makes great use of the sci fi concepts and takes them in really interesting, unexpected directions.
+The plot makes great use of the sci-fi concepts and takes them in intriguing, unexpected directions.

 -